ßÙßÇÂþ»

 Approval

 By law we have to consider all the objections, that we have received during the advertising period and we also take note of any other comments and indications of support that we have received.
-To do this, we share the report containing all the feedback that was received during the advertising period with the Parking and Traffic Enforcement Manager and the relevant county councillors, who are responsible for making the final decisions about which of the proposed changes to parking go ahead.
-At this stage it is possible that some of the proposals may be changed slightly, although no new significant extra restrictions can be added, or dropped completely.
+To do this, we share a report containing all the feedback that was received during the advertising period with the Parking and Traffic Enforcement Manager and the relevant county councillors, who are responsible for making the final decisions about which of the proposed changes to parking go ahead.
+At this stage it is possible that some of the proposals may be changed slightly (although no new significant extra restrictions can be added), or dropped completely.
 Once all the discussions about what to do have finished and the decisions about all the proposals have been agreed, we compile a final decisions report.

 We publish the decisions report on this page and contact everybody who participated during the advertising stage of the process, letting them know that report is available to read.
 For those who responded by letter, we send a copy of the outcome to them in the post.